The Frank Doezema Family History

 Dutch-language worship in Roseland.
 In the last years, the service was

 scheduled only once a month.
+In

 the strength of his years, Doezema preached with a great deal of expression and